 - the activation or not of a network connection.

-If the household tumble drier provides for a wrinkle guard function, this operation shall be interrupted by opening the household tumble drier’s door, or any other appropriate intervention 15 minutes before the measurement of energy consumption.
+If the tumble dryer features a wrinkle guard function, this operation shall be interrupted by opening the door of the appliance, or any other appropriate intervention 15 minutes before the measurement of energy consumption.

-ACOUSTIC AIRBORNE NOISE EMMISSION
+ACOUSTIC AIRBORNE NOISE EMISSION

-The acoustic airborne noise emission of the drying phase of household tumble driers shall be calculated for the standard cotton programme at full load, using harmonised standards the reference numbers of which have been published for this purpose in the Official Journal of the European Union, or other reliable, accurate and reproducible methods, which take into account the generally recognised state-of-the-art, and rounded to the nearest integer.
+The acoustic airborne noise emission of the drying phase of a household tumble dryer shall be calculated for the eco programme at full load, using harmonised standards which reference numbers have been published for this purpose in the Official Journal of the European Union, or other reliable, accurate and reproducible methods, which take into account the generally recognised state-of-the-art, and rounded to the nearest integer.

 ANNEX V